scottbuckley/ethernaut-notes/README.md

 This level requires us to deploy a contract that returns the number 42, in a full-size 32-byte word.
 The catch is that the code of our contract must be 10 bytes or less.

 This is a bit of an insane request if you're compiling Solidity.
 The Solidity compiler produces bytecode with *a lot* of bookkeeping.
-For example, the raw bytecode of a contract is always executed from the beginning - the job of selecting which Solidity method to execute involves retrieving the method ID from the calldata, and checking it against a number of precompiled constants, and them jumping to the appropriate starting instruction based on which (if any) is matched.
+For example, the raw bytecode of a contract is always executed from the beginning - the job of selecting which Solidity method to execute involves retrieving the method ID from the calldata and checking it against a number of precompiled constants, and them jumping to the appropriate starting instruction based on which (if any) is matched.
+This process alone requires bytecode that is already much larger than 10 bytes.

-All of this bookkeeping takes up much more than 10 bytes of bytecode, so we will need to write an extremely simple contract that doesn't check anything, and simply returns 32 bytes encoding the number 42.
-The following contract will do the same thing and return the same value no matter what method a transaction attempts to call.
+Therefore for us to deploy a contract with less than 10 bytes of runtime bytecode, it will need to be one that does not differentiate between method calls, and we will need to write it in raw bytecode.
+We just need a snippet of code that always returns 32 bytes encoding the number 42.
+The following will do exactly that.

 ```
 PUSH1 0x2a // put 42 on the stack